lekoala/last-icon/readme.md

 The solution I've found so far is to apply some global css rules than are known before the component is loaded.

+You can check any extra scss that might be useful for you as well.

 ## Using fonts

-If you find yourself preloading a lot of stuff... it might actually be easier to use the icon font instead.
+Sometimes it is easier to use an icon font.
 Indeed, it is fully cached by the browser and will not have any display glitch.
 Obviously, the downside is that you have to load the whole font, but it's cached after the first load.
 The advantage of using LastIcon over regular icons is that is allows you to switch easily between one way or the other.

 First of all, load any relevant fonts style